markusheiden/c64hardware/50Hz/README.md

 50 Hz Generator for C64
 =======================

-For using a C64 with DC voltage it needs a 50 Hz for the clocks.
+For using a C64 with DC voltage it needs a 50 Hz generator for the real time clocks.
 For a detailed german description see [C64 / Reparator / 50 Hz Umbau](https://markusheiden.de/c64/reparatur.html?start=2).

 ## Pin layout